 Autun: Discover Roman heritage at the Autun Cathedral and the Roman theater, and stroll through the medieval streets of this historic town.

-Nuits-Saint-Georges: Known for its prestigious vineyards and wine museum, as well as its charming old town center.
+Nuits-Saint-Georges: Known for its prestigious vineyards and wine museum, this town is a highlight of any Burgundy wine tour.

 Morvan Regional Natural Park: If you're a nature enthusiast, don't miss the opportunity to navigate the rolling hills, forests, and lakes of this scenic regional park.